Plug-in electric vehicles in the United Kingdom: Plug-in Van Grant

 As of December 2016, the number of claims made through the Plug-in Van Grant scheme was 2,938 units since the launch of the programme in 2012, up from 1,906 made by the end of December 2015.

+Expensive car supplement exemption

+Since 2017, new cars costing over £40,000 pay additional vehicle excise duty at the first five annual renewals.
+At first the supplement applied to all types of car but the 2020 Budget provided an exemption for zero-emission vehicles (both new and existing), effective from April 2020.
+This exemption ended in April 2025.

 Home charge points

 Through the Office for Low Emission Vehicles (OLEV), the UK government provides grants towards the installation of up to two charge points at a residential address, or up to 20 at a workplace.
 The installer can claim 75% of the cost (including purchase, installation costs and VAT).
 The maximum grant for a residential point was initially capped at £1,000 then reduced to £500, and in March 2020 reduced again to £350.

 Plugged-in Places

 On 19 November 2009, Andrew Adonis, the Secretary of State for Transport, announced a scheme called "Plugged-in-Places", making available £30 million to be shared between three and six cities to investigate further the viability of providing power supply for electric vehicles, and encouraging local government and business to participate and bid for funds.

 The scheme offers match-funding to consortia of businesses and public sector partners to support the installation of electric vehicle recharging infrastructure in lead places across the UK.
 There are eight Plugged-In Places: East of England; Greater Manchester; London; Midlands; Milton Keynes; North East; Northern Ireland; and Scotland.
 The government also published an Infrastructure Strategy in June 2011.